 - Allowed in the area - Indicates if you are not allowed in the area you are in (red), if you are close to an area where you are not allowed (orange) or if you are allowed in the area (green).

-At the bottom to the left of the Radar you have a resize icon: left click this icon, hold the mouse button down and drag the mouse to resize the Radar window.
+At the bottom to the right of the Radar you have a resize icon: left click this icon, hold the mouse button down and drag the mouse to resize the Radar window.

 Top Right Icons